 “The middle class is growing, the working age population is expanding and internet as well as mobile phone penetration is increasing.
 Other factors which have historically held e-commerce back – such as infrastructure and the regulatory environment – are improving.”

-According to Taylor, co-working is also taking off in Jakarta with international firms like Regus entering the scene which is currently dominated by local players.
+According to Taylor, the coworking business model is also taking off in Jakarta with international firms like Regus entering the scene which is currently dominated by local players.
 “Some firms are looking to move into grade A buildings given that there is a large volume of that type of space coming on the market and, as a result, rents are falling.”

 Demand and supply